Jemeni11/freeCodeCampChallenges/README.md

 # Hi There
-So I made this for freeCodeCamp's Arithmetic Formatter challenge.
-It works but when I test it using main.py it fails and I have no idea why🤔🤷‍♂️
+My solution to freeCodeCamp's Arithmetic Formatter challenge.

 ### Assignment